AllenDowney/TheShakes/README.md

 * Two players: 3, 1

-To determine which treatment has which of these efficacies, each player rolls two dice.
-The player with the highest total gets the highest efficacy; the player with the next highest total gets the next highest, and so on.
-If two or more players are tied, they roll again to break the tie.
+To determine which treatment has which efficacy, select cards from the deck to denote the efficacies.
+For example, if there are four players, select a 4, a 2, and two aces.

-For each treatment, write its efficacy on the score sheet.
+Shuffle the cards and deal one to each player.
+Look at your own card and remember the efficacy of your treatment, but don't tell the other players.

 The average efficacy is 2, so if we choose treatments at random, we expect to save 2 out of 6 patients, on average.

 ## The Argument

-Each time a patient arrives, the maesters argue about what treatment to use.
+During each round of play, a new patient arrives and the maesters argue about what treatment to use.

 Maesters are perfectly dogmatic, so each argues in favor of their preferred treatment, regardless of evidence or reason.